Tani Cantil-Sakauye: Civil discourse education

 In 2012, Cantil-Sakauye launched an initiative, called "Power of Democracy," to support civil discourse education for students, and to emphasize the importance of jury trials as a matter of civics.

 Immigration agents at courthouses

 In March 2017, Cantil-Sakauye cautioned about the unintended consequences of arrests of undocumented immigrants by federal agents at California state courthouses.
 She has stated her concern that victims of crime will avoid the police and testifying in trials if they fear arrest at the courthouse.
 This would undermine the law enforcement goal of protecting communities, a view echoed by other judges and prosecutors.
 In August 2018, she made a further statement opposing a recent set of arrests by ICE at state courthouses.

 UC Berkeley enrollment freeze

 In 2022, Canti-Sakauye upheld a lower-court order that forced UC Berkeley to cut its enrollment numbers after a group of Berkeley residents sued the university.
 The Berkeley residents claimed that UC Berkeley was violating the California Environmental Quality Act by expanding its enrollment numbers.

+Judicial legacy

+Before her current roles, Cantil-Sakauye was the 28th Chief Justice of California (2011–2022).
+She made history as the first person of color and the second woman to lead the state's judiciary.
+During her tenure, she was noted for her efforts in bail reform, decriminalizing minor traffic offenses, and protecting immigrants from federal enforcement at state courthouses.